 This fun fish wall hanging is a perfect summer activity that uses recycled materials and items from nature.
 We created our fish from water bottles and combined them with sea shells from our painted shell activity.

 This post contains affiliate links

-- Water bottles (we used a Coke bottle for one because I liked the shape but the thin plastic ones work better.
+- Water bottles (Soft plastic is best.
 The Coke bottles are a little too stiff for cutting and stapling)

 - Tissue paper and feathers for the tail